Go Back Email Link

 Canning Cranberry Juice

-This homemade cranberry juice is tart, refreshing.
-You customize the sugar.
+This homemade cranberry juice is tart and refreshing.
+Plus, you can customize the sugar.
 Makes 4 pints.

 Prep Time:5 minutes